José Luis Calva: Early life

 Calva's childhood was traumatic.
 His father died when he was two, and his mother used to bring men to his home whom the boy had to call "dad".
 When he was seven, he was raped by a 16-year-old friend of his older brother.

 He met the woman who would become his wife and mother of two of his children, Aide, in 1996.
 They divorced and she moved to the United States with their daughters.
 He sank into a deep depression.

 Arrest

 In October 2007, forces of the Federal Preventive Police went to Calva's home to arrest him under the suspicion that he was responsible for the disappearance of his girlfriend Alejandra Galeana, who was last seen on October 6.
 He was found eating a dish of human meat seasoned with lemon.
 He tried to escape by jumping through the window, severely injuring himself, but was captured.

 Inside his flat, the police found the mutilated body of his girlfriend, human meat in the refrigerator, a frying pan with cooked human flesh and human bones in a box of cereal.
-Aside from that, an unfinished book titled Instintos Caníbales o 12 días (Cannibal Instincts or 12 days) and a picture of Anthony Hopkins portraying Hannibal Lecter was also found.
+Aside from that, an unfinished book titled Instintos Caníbales or 12 días (Cannibal Instincts or 12 days) and a picture of Anthony Hopkins portraying Hannibal Lecter was also found.